NCI-ITEB/tumor_epidemiology_approaches/sessions/session_5/practical.md

 {% include image-modal.html link="practical_assets/53_SBS3_Signal.png" %}

-Note: You can use mSigPortal to calculate the cosine similarity of these two profiles!
+**You can also use mSigPortal to calculate the cosine similarity of these two profiles!**

 {% include image-modal.html link="practical_assets/55_SBS3_COSMICvSignal.png" %}

-**48\.** We are going to quickly show you the Signal website, specifically the Explore tab.
-Click the following link: https://signal.mutationalsignatures.com/explore/cancer.
+**48\.** We are going to quickly show you the Signal website, specifically the **Explore** tab.
+Click the following link: <a href="https://signal.mutationalsignatures.com/explore/cancer" target="_blank">https://signal.mutationalsignatures.com/explore/cancer</a>.

-**49\.**   This will bring you to a Signatures summary page, which shows different organs along the top of the plot and mutational signatures along the left side of the page.
+**49\.**   This will bring you to a **Signatures** summary page, which shows different organs along the top of the plot and mutational signatures along the left side of the page.
 The size of the circles throughout the plot correspond to the proportion of samples from the organ containing the signatures.
 The color of the circle corresponds to the mean number of mutations attributed to the signature, based on the number of organ samples containing the signature (red: low ; blue: high).

 If we look at SBS4 for example, we can see that it occurs in several different cancer types, but mostly in the lung and liver.
 In addition, since the coloration of the lung circle is closer to blue, it has a higher mean number of mutations attributed to the signature compared to the liver.